Parliamentary.ai

 Groups Affected

-• Children: Children are the primary beneficiaries, as the Act aims to improve their financial support.
+• Children: Children are the primary beneficiaries, as the Act aims to ensure they receive adequate financial support.

-• Employers: Employers are affected by the deduction from earnings orders.
+• Employers: Employers might be affected by the new deduction from earnings orders.

 Full Text